WHAT IS LOCAL SEO?

 Answers to potential customers’ questions.

-After all, if someone is on a search engine it means they have one or more questions they want answered.
+After all, if someone is on a search engine it means they have one or more questions they want to be answered.

 If your website answers those questions better than anyone else with descriptive and in-depth text, helpful visuals, or videos then Google will answer their questions with your answers.